matrix-org/matrix-hookshot/docs/metrics.md

   port: 9002
 ```

+Hookshot will then provide metrics on `127.0.0.1` at port `9002`.

 An example dashboard that can be used with [Grafana](https://grafana.com) can be found at [/contrib/hookshot-dashboard.json](https://github.com/matrix-org/matrix-hookshot/blob/main/contrib/hookshot-dashboard.json).
 There are 3 variables at the top of the dashboard:

 ![image](https://user-images.githubusercontent.com/2803622/179366574-1bb83e30-05c6-4558-9e66-e813e85b3a6e.png)

-Select the Prometheus with your Hookshot metrics as Data Source.
+Select the Prometheus instance with your Hookshot metrics as Data Source.
 Set Interval to your scraping interval.
 Set 2x Interval to twice the Interval value ([why?](https://github.com/matrix-org/matrix-hookshot/pull/407#issuecomment-1186251618)).

 Below is the generated list of Prometheus metrics for Hookshot.